-Established by IMS to honor the seminal contributions of Professor Ken Anderson’s approach to bench to bedside translational research.
-The Young Investigator Award will be given to an investigator 45 years or younger to both recognize and stimulate excellence in myeloma research.
-An Award of US $25,000 by the IMS will be given at this International Myeloma Workshop.
+Established by IMS to honor the seminal contributions of Professor Ken Anderson to bench to bedside translational research.
+The Ken Anderson Basic and Translational Research Award will be given to an investigator to recognize excellence in translational research in myeloma

-Irene Ghobrial, MD accepts the Ken Anderson, MD Young Investigator Award, 2017
+Irene Ghobrial, MD accepts the 2017 Ken Anderson Award.

-If you have any questions or require additional information regarding the Ken Anderson Young Investigator Award, please contact firstname.lastname@example.org.
+If you have any questions or require additional information regarding the Ken Anderson Basic and Translational Research Award, please contact email@example.com.

 Dr. Irene Ghobrial is an Associate Professor at Dana-Farber Cancer Institute (DFCI), Harvard Medical School, Boston, MA and an Associate member of the Broad Institute, Cambridge, MA.
 She is the director of the Michele & Stephen Kirsch Laboratory and co-director of the Center for Prevention of Progression (CPOP) at DFCI.
 In addition, she is the co-leader of the Blood Cancer Research Partnership (BCRP), a consortium for innovative clinical trials of community oncology sites coordinated by DFCI.